top of page

 pink rose for backgrounds.jpg

-About Rosemary.png
+About Rosemary.jpg

 ROSEMARY HUGHES JOHNSON

-Rosemary’s contributions to the community of St. Petersburg were many, driven by her love of children and the performing arts.
-In the early 1980s while producing several shows like Gypsy, Anything Goes, and Brigadoon at the St. Pete Little Theater (now St. Petersburg City Theater), she sat on the board of two (2) significant children's performing arts programs, Sunshine Kids in Production (SKIP) and Suncoast Theater Artists in Review (STAR).
-In 1982 Rosemary and her late husband founded The Commercial Kids & Co., a children’s music theater group that toured across Florida and performed annually at Walt Disney World.
-In 1984 she purchased the Baynard Thompson Funeral Home at 770 4th Avenue North, and opened the Florida Performing Arts Studio (FPAS) launching the newest community theater downtown, showcasing classics like Company, Three Penny Opera, A Funny Thing Happened On The Way To The Forum and Carnival.
-This building served as rehearsal space for the Commercial Kids & Co., and classes in acting, dance, voice were offered to children of all ages.
-Rosemary also offered a theatrical summer camps, in which kids were taught how to audition for, produce and and put on a Broadway style musical.
-The St. Petersburg Chamber of Commerce recognized the FPAS as the best theatrical training facility in the State of Florida.
+Rosemary's contributions to the community of St. Petersburg were many, driven by her love of children and the performing arts.
+In the early 1980s while producing several shows like Gypsy, Anything Goes, Brigadoon at the St. Pete Little Theater (now St. Petersburg City Theater), she sat on the board of two (2) significant children's performing arts programs, Sunshine Kids in Production (SKIP) and Suncoast Theater Artists in Review (STAR).
+In 1982, Rosemary founded The Commercial Kids & Company, a children's music theater group that toured across Florida, performed annually at Walt Disney World, and featured at the Florida State Capitol Rotunda.
+In 1984, she founded the Florida Performing Arts Studio (FPAS), launching the newest community theater downtown, showcasing classics like Company, Three Penny Opera, A Funny Thing Happened On The Way To The Forum, and Carnival.
+This building served as a rehearsal space for the Commercial Kids & Co., where acting, dance, and voice classes were available to children of all ages.
+Rosemary also ran a theatrical summer camp, teaching kids how to audition for, produce, and put on Broadway-style musicals.
+The St. Petersburg Chamber of Commerce recognized the FPAS as Florida's best theatrical training facility.

 bottom of page